samRiley04/PayCAT/documentation/payroll-algorithm.md

 **To aid in calculating penalties:**
 - `PENALTY_RATES` (dict) - keys are used programatically.
 Entries should be in the format "Day of the week":(object), where the object contains entries in the format "cutoff":rate(float).
 Cutoff means "after this hour in a day, apply this penalty rate".
 - `PENALTY_RATES_PH_GENERIC` (dict) - keys are used programatically.
 As above, except instead of a cutoff value keys are an offset value.
 Offset means "this many days after a public holiday, use this penalty rates object."
+REQUIRES: an entry with key="0".
 - `PENALTY_RATES_PH` (dict) keys are used programatically.
 As above.
 This dict is filled dynamically with reference to `PENALTY_RATES_PH_GENERIC`.
 - `PUBLIC_HOLIDAYS` (dict) keys are used programatically.
 As above.
 This dict is filled dynamically by `generatePublicHolidays()` in the format (date object):"description".